94lite/GovHack-2021/README.md

 #### 1. Create the additional folders
 Open Terminal

+Change the directory (cd) to the top level of this repository (i.e in this level you should see the init_folders.sh)

 run: <code>bash init_folders.sh</code>

+When the terminal returns go to the next step

 #### 2. Build the react app
-change directory into xample/client/webapp
+change directory into xample/client/webapp (you should be able to successfully run: cd xample/client/webapp)

 run: <code>npm install</code>

 run: <code>npm run watch</code>

 #### 3. Create the images and run
-From a new terminal
+From a <b>new</b> terminal

 run: <code>docker-compose up --build</code>